cosmosgame/save-the-world/content/_index.md

 ### A Bigger Dream

 We need to dream a bigger dream.
 Our way of living does not work.
 This calls for change.
 Radical change.
 We all know what needs to be done; we just are struggling to believe it possible.
 But imagine us coming together as a loving, supportive tribe that works together.
 That will be the core of it.
 There will be something that feels electric and right when it happens.
-We will know it is working when people flock to it because it is so much fun.
+People will flock to it because it is so much fun.

 Together, we will start telling ourselves a different story.
 That this could actually work.
-Work well enough so that we can maybe start to dream a bigger dream than we have so far.
+Work well enough that maybe we can start to dream a bigger dream than we have so far.
 Start to dream of what is possible if only enough of us could get out of our pain and step into the joy of service.
 And from there maybe we can step into a whole world of joy.
 Why not?

 I can't guarantee that we will get there.
 The possibility of failure is always very real, but I would not be creating this website if I did not truly, truly believe it is possible.
 The very first step is to hope.
 Are you willing to take that risk with me?